Sticking close to home with your crew this Spring Break? (Same here. Hence all this research.)

 Spring Break in April in the Twin Cities?

 My daughter absolutely loves cats but mean old mom isn’t up for having a pet.
 Our solution?
 We book an hour at this sweet rescue coffee shop and she gets a fix without extra responsibility.
 On spring break this week?
-Kids over 6 (with a parent) can play with the kitties and sip a warm beverage.
-11am-7pm, $10/pp.
+Kids ages 7+ (with a parent) can play with the kitties and sip a warm beverage.
+11am-6pm, $11.50/pp for one hour on weekdays.

 Twin Cities Nature & Interpretive Centers